Gartner-Lab/MULTI-ATAC/README.md

 # MULTI-ATAC
-Companion code for Conrad, et al.
+Companion code and R objects to reproduce key figures in Conrad, et al. 2025